tsleung/reactive-docgen/detailed-setup.md

     *   Save the file with the name `.env` in the same folder where you downloaded the `reactive-docgen` code.
         *   Ensure that the file is saved as "All Files" to avoid accidentally saving it as a `.txt` file.

+#### Option 2: Using Ollama (Local LLM)

+1.  **Install Ollama:** Download and install Ollama from [https://ollama.com/](https://ollama.com/).
+Follow the installation instructions for your operating system.
+2.  **Download a Model:** Open your terminal and run `ollama pull mistralai/Mistral-7B-Instruct-v0.2` to download the Mistral 7B Instruct model.
+You can choose other models available on Ollama's website.
+3.  **No API Key Needed:** When using Ollama, you do not need to set up a Gemini API key or create a `.env` file.
+The `reactive-docgen` code will automatically detect and use Ollama if it's running.

 ### 4. Run the `sample.rdg` File

-With the code and API key configured, you can now execute the `sample.rdg` file.
+With the code and API key (or Ollama) configured, you can now execute the `sample.rdg` file.

 1.  **Open a Terminal Window (macOS):** Open your **Terminal** (found in Applications > Utilities).
       *    **For other operating systems**: Use the terminal application available in your OS.